KarolS/fimpp/syntax/Identifiers.md

 about, and, are, did, either, got, had, has, have, I, in, is, like, likes, made, me, my, of, on, only, or, today, was, were, what, when, with, yes

 The list above might grow in future releases.
-The only exception are module names: they can contain whatever words you like.
+The only exception are module names and Java class names: they can contain whatever words you like.

 Identifiers are not case sensitive.
 Also, words a/an/the are stripped from the identifiers during the parsing phase (so identifiers "the Cutie Mark Crusaders" and "CUTIE MARK CRUSADERS" are considered identical).